-- 1. Feedback given to students in response to assessed work

-- Individual written feedback on coursework;

-- Feedback discussed as part of a tutorial.

-- 2. Developmental feedback generated through teaching activities
+- 1. Feedback given to students in response to assessed work Individual written feedback on coursework is sent electronically. - Feedback is discussed during the first tutorial of the following semester. - 2.
+Development feedback generated through teaching activities - Feedback on drafts/work plans. - Studio interaction with tutors. - Dialogue between students and staff in tutorials.

-- Group critiques on work presented;

-- Studio interaction with tutors;

-- Dialogue between students and staff in tutorials.